marcodpt/paw/README.md

  - copy features to home article and allow to edit it
  - track library updates and the current version installed in a centralized file
  - better array ctrl support (minimize, up, down, remove, add)
+ - deep router param is an array (?, +, \*) support at the end of var
+ - allow icon, title and description in navbar and sidebar

 ### Tests and docs 🧪
  - html docs